melroselabs/chatbots/README.md

 `node rcs-package-delivery.js`

+or

+`node rcs-send-richcard.js`

-6. Click "Start Chat" in RCS Client Simulator and "welcome" message from chatbot will be received
+6. "rcs-package-delivery.js" only: Click "Start Chat" in RCS Client Simulator and "welcome" message from chatbot will be received